vrhovnik/azure-monitor-automation-wth/docs/00-init.md

 Since John is not logged in, he can see public data - something like this:
 ![MAW public access](https://webeudatastorage.blob.core.windows.net/files/maw-public-access.png)

-If he is logged in, he can then go to his dashboard, sees his work tasks, comments, search for the, complete them etc.
+If he is logged in, he can then go to his dashboard, see his work tasks, comments, search through items, complete the, download them as PDF, etc.

 ```mermaid
 sequenceDiagram